Rule could limit college response to off-campus sex assaults | WTOP

 For now, federal guidelines urge colleges to take action against any sexual misconduct that disrupts a student’s education, regardless of where it took place.

-But in its proposed rule, the department says schools of all levels should be required to address sexual misconduct only if it occurs within their “programs or activities,” a designation that would exclude many cases off campus.
+But in its proposed rule, the department says schools should be required to address sexual misconduct only if it occurs within their “programs or activities,” a designation that would exclude many cases off campus.

-The AP asked the nation’s 10 largest public universities for several years of data on the location of sexual assaults.
+The AP asked the nation’s 10 largest public universities for several years of data on the topic.
 Out of eight that provided data, five had more reports from off campus than on school property: The University of Texas, Texas A&M, Arizona State, Michigan State and the University of Central Florida.

+At Texas A&M, for example, the number of sexual assaults reported from beyond campus since 2014 is twice the number on school property.

 Leaders of some schools say the proposal appears to let them decide whether to handle cases beyond their borders, but conflicting language has led some to believe they would actually be barred from it.

+One section says schools would be permitted to address cases outside their property, while another says schools would have to dismiss all complaints from outside their programs.
+Dozens of schools have asked the department for clarification.

-“There is a concern that these regulations might strictly limit the jurisdiction of the university to conduct which occurs on campus,” said David Bunis, general counsel for Worcester Polytechnic Institute in Massachusetts.
+“There is a concern that these regulations might strictly limit the jurisdiction of the university to conduct which occurs on campus,” said David Bunis, general counsel for Worcester Polytechnic Institute, a private school in Massachusetts.

 Since the proposal was issued in November, it has generated a flood of feedback from students, parents, schools, politicians and activists on both sides.